COVID-19 Reopening Matrix

 - Foreign national work permit applicants must be present at the OSSC for the collection and issuance of the work permit booklet.
 Representatives of companies can no longer collect a work permit booklet on behalf of the foreign national work permit applicant.
 Travel Restrictions

 - Passport holders from countries/territories other than those listed above are required to obtain a visa prior to entering Thailand.
-Upon arrival in Thailand, they will be granted a permission to stay of up to 45 days.
+Upon arrival in Thailand, they will be granted permission to stay for up to 30 days.

-• All foreign nationals who are permitted to enter Thailand must first obtain a Certificate of Entry (COE) prior to entry and must complete the relevant quarantine period upon arrival.
+• All foreign nationals who are permitted to enter Thailand must first register on Thailand Pass prior to entry and complete the relevant quarantine (if applicable) period upon arrival.

 • All entering foreign nationals are reminded to comply with the provisions of the Immigration Act, Communicable Diseases Law, Air Navigation Law, and the Emergency Decree on Public Administration in Emergency Situation.
 Foreign nationals should contact the Thai Embassy/Consulate in their home country and strictly adhere to any instructions.

 • Virtual; multiple virtual options are possible